AndrewHazelden/SilhouetteFX-Python-Scripts/README.md

 ## <a name="overview"></a>Overview ##

-This is a collection of custom python scripts for [SilhouetteFX](http://www.silhouettefx.com/) v7+.
+This is a collection of custom python scripts for [SilhouetteFX](http://www.silhouettefx.com/) v7.x.
 These tools help to improve the sfx node based compositing experience and make the artist more productive.
+(Note: These scripts haven't been updated for use in v2020 yet as the sfx python API is slighlty different.)

 ![SFX Logo](Docs/images/sfx-logo.png)